Philadelphia Police Investigate Home Invasion In Rittenhouse Neighborhood

 PHILADELPHIA (CBS) – Philadelphia police are investigating a home invasion in Center City.
 Investigators say someone broke into a house through a door on the 1700 block of Pine Street in Rittenhouse, just before 5:30 a.m.
-Thursday.Tropical Storm Elsa: What To Expect In Your Neighborhood Thursday Night Into Friday
+Thursday.Letter Threatening Violence Against Cambodians In South Philadelphia Allegedly Written By 79-Year-Old Woman: Police

-READ MORE: Preparations Underway Along Jersey Shore As Elsa Approaches And Residents Brace For Flooding, Gusty Winds
+READ MORE: Tropical Storm Elsa Moves Out Of Delaware Valley After Slamming Jersey Shore With Heavy Rain, Strong Winds

-The homeowner was not hurt.MORE NEWS: Philadelphia Native Christie Valdiserri Removed From Big Brother Due To Positive COVID-19 Test
+The homeowner was not hurt.MORE NEWS: 2-Alarm Duplex Fire In Mercer County Kills 1 Person, Injures 4 Others

 There’s no word on what was taken.